 At present, there is no vaccine to prevent foot-and-mouth disease because the virus changes (mutates) rapidly.
 The costs of developing a vaccine and immunizing all livestock may be higher than dealing with the outbreaks as they occur.

-To learn more about this topic, check out the helpful links on the next page.Here are some interesting links:
+To learn more about this topic, check out the helpful links below.Here are some interesting links:

 More Great Links

 - Disease Control Measures